Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 South Carolina Stats and Trends

-- This season, the Gamecocks have two ATS wins in three games as an underdog of 11.5 points or more.
+- The Gamecocks have covered the spread twice this year when underdogs by 11.5 points or more (in three chances).

-- South Carolina has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).
+- South Carolina has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

-- The Gamecocks have turned the ball over five more times (21 total) than the Tigers have forced a turnover (16) this season.
+- This year the Gamecocks have turned the ball over 21 times, five more than the Tigers' takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.